dmelichar/helios/README.md

 The International Space Station (ISS) circles the earth in roughly 92 minutes and completes 15.5 orbits per day.
 The ISS orbits are fixed, and only a few geographical locations are flown over.
-A precise live map of the station's current position, and the weather conditions around that point on earth, are required.
+A precise live map of the station's current position above earth, and the weather conditions around that point, are required if one wants to take a look at it.

 The Helios web-service aims to solve this problem.
-By collection data from various sources and APIs, such as from NASA and ZAMG, processing the information, and then displaying a live map representation.
+It does so by collection data from various sources and APIs, such as from NASA and ZAMG, processing the information, and then displaying a live map representation.

-Our main goal is to answer the simple question of: where do I need to stand to have a clear view onto the ISS with my telescope?
+Our main goal is to answer the simple question of: where do I need to stand and at what time to have a clear view onto the ISS with my telescope?

 ## Functionalities